syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/040_File/README.md

 };
 ```

-**NOTE:** When using this destination, update the configuration of your log
+When using this destination, update the configuration of your log
 rotation program to rotate these files.
 Otherwise, the log files can
 become very large.
 See Configuring log rotation for available options.
 {: .notice--primary}